 What do you accept for payment on an impound?

 We only accept cash, credit and debit cards.
 We accept Master Card, Visa, Discover and American Express.
-The cardholder of the credit or debit card must be present and have proper ID.

 What are the fees?